• Skip to primary navigation

 The surface looked good after grinding before we did the screwdriver test

-We repaired the pitting and some surface cracks first since the grinding would smooth out the repairs, remove the old glue residue, and provide a proper profile for the epoxy.
-Once the crack repairs and grinding were completed, we found that the surface of the concrete was still too soft for epoxy.
-In addition, the concrete was now dusting since the glue residue on the surface was removed in the process.
+We repaired the pitting and some surface cracks first.
+The grinding would smooth out the repairs, remove the old glue residue, and provide a proper profile for the epoxy.

 soft-concrete-screwdriver-test